Ref shortcode

 directory.

-When working with Markdown, this shortcode is obsolete.
-Instead, use a link render hook that resolves the link destination using the GetPage
+When working with Markdown this shortcode is obsolete.
+Instead, to properly resolve Markdown link destinations, use the embedded link render hook or create your own.

 Usage